JM1F/Fishing-Dex/README.md

 <img align="left" width="300" height="300" src="https://user-images.githubusercontent.com/71614127/134788219-164976dd-2fea-4129-a48f-c8b6135471c7.png">

 ## App Store: Notice
-<b>Unfortunately, the app is currently not available on the App Store as there is a yearly fee of $99 to publish it, sadly I am unable to afford this as i'm a solo developer (and a student).
+<b>Unfortunately, the app is currently not available on the App Store as there is a yearly fee of $99 to publish it, sadly I am unable to afford this as I'm a solo developer (and a student).
 Despite this, development will still go ahead with the ios build and may be released in the future.

 Sorry for any inconvenience this may have caused.
 </b>